 Affordable.
 Offers heat and vibration settings to relax muscles.
 Small and portable.
 Works well on the neck, upper and lower back, and shoulders.
 Six-foot cord.
 Comes with a user manual.

 Moderately noisy.
 Massage may be too intense for some.

-Features 4 3D massage nodules that change direction every minute.
-Offers 3 adjustable speeds too.
+Features four 3D massage nodules that change direction every minute.
+Offers 3 adjustable speeds as well.
 Uses infrared heat to loosen muscles and relieve pain.
 Auto shutoff turns the pillow off after 15 minutes.
-Includes a 3-year warranty.

 Must be plugged into an outlet for operation, though the cord is fairly long.

 Boasts 4 massage nodes to provide deep tissue massage.
 Heat feature provides gentle warmth to relax tight muscles.
-Cover made of soft, cozy plush fabric and features an adjustable flap to allow you to control the massage intensity.
-Can be used on the neck, shoulders, upper back, lower back, hips, thighs, and calves.
+Cover made of soft plush fabric and features an adjustable flap for controlling the massage intensity.

 Speed can’t be adjusted.
 Some users find it massages too deeply.

 Anyone who’s dealt with back pain or muscle aches can tell you how good a soothing massage feels.
-But it’s not always practical to rush off to the massage therapist or spa.
 With a massage pillow, you can enjoy a gentle massage in the comfort of your home, office, or even car.